Lt.-Col. Duncan Campbell, 5th of South Hall1

 Captain Patrick Colin Campbell was born on 6 November 1889.1 He was the son of Lt.-Col. Edward Parker Campbell, 6th of South Hall and Alice Isabel Parker.1 He died, unmarried.1

-Captain Patrick Colin Campbell was educated at Bradfield School, England.1 He gained the rank of Captain in the service of the Argyll and Sutherland Highlanders.1 He fought in the First World War.1 He gained the rank of Captain in the service of the Royal Flying Corps.1 He was decorated with the award of Military Cross (M.C.).1 He lived at Ardachuidh, Colintraive, Argyllshire, Scotland.1
+He was educated at Bradfield School, EnglandG.1 He gained the rank of Captain in the Argyll and Sutherland Highlanders.1 He fought in the First World War.1 He gained the rank of Captain in the Royal Flying Corps.1 He was awarded the Military Cross (M.C.)1 He lived at Ardachuidh, Colintraive, Argyllshire, ScotlandG.1

 Citations